JuniperGamer/uboat/README.md

 A multi-language system that forces letters to output as numbers giving encryption, security and readability.

 # uboat Beta News
-Uboat has Beta releases available!
+Uboat has no Beta releases available!
 This section is updated often to reflect the current state.
-Current Version: 1.0.2-3
+Current Version: None, v1.0.2 has released

 To download the beta, head into the "Releases" section.